DENSORB® Product Check: Absorbent Mats Vs. Mineral Granules

 The point for lower costs clearly goes to DENSORB® mats.

 Time is money, they say.
-But when you're faced with a leak, losing time cleaning it up also poses an additional risk.
+But when you're faced with a leak, losing time cleaning it up poses an additional risk.
 We recorded the time our testers needed to use both products.

 DENSORB® Oil Absorbents